|

 independently on the primary system /etc/issue file.

-Since version 2.35 additional locations for issue file and
+Since version 2.35, additional locations for the issue file and

-The default path maybe overridden by --issue-file option.
-In this
+The default paths may be completely overridden by the --issue-file

 The issue file feature can be completely disabled by --noissue